+Garam masala recipe.
 Garam means hot and masala is a mixture.
 Garam masala is a popular and regularly used spice powder made from a mixture of hot spices.
 There are so many variations of making garam masala recipe.
 From a simple and basic one to a hot spicy pungent strong masala, each varying to suit ones taste buds.

-if you are looking for a more aromatic and spicier powder to make dishes like butter chicken, chicken curry, tandoori chicken, chicken tikka then try the Punjabi garam masala powder that I have posted earlier.
+If you are looking for a more aromatic and spicier powder to make dishes like butter chicken, chicken curry, tandoori chicken, chicken tikka then try the Punjabi garam masala powder that I have posted earlier.

 To make aromatic dum biryani like veg dum biryani or chicken dum biryani, check out the homemade biryani masala powder.